VirtusLab/Inkuire/README.md

 }
 ```
 First two options are mandatory, but have no influence on engine runtime.
-Last two options are most important.
+Last two options are the most important.
 There's limitation coming from implementation that db files need to be in scope of `scripts` folder.
 In default, they are generated in `scripts/inkuiredb/...` path which is correct.
+The database files cannot be autoconfigured yet, because of Inkuire supports only single platform at the moment, so it's up to user to define config.
+We hope that in future release Inkuire will support multiplatform and autoconfiguration as well.

 ##### CLI Arguments